Alec Bedser

-Sir Alec Victor Bedser CBE (4 July 1918 – 4 April 2010) was a professional English cricketer, primarily a medium-fast bowler.
+Sir Alec Victor Bedser CBE (4 July 1918 – 4 April 2010) was an English professional cricketer, primarily a medium-fast bowler.
 He is widely regarded as one of the best English cricketers of the 20th century.

 Bedser played first-class cricket for Surrey from 1939 to 1960 alongside his identical twin brother Eric.
 He took 1924 first-class wickets in 485 matches.
 He played Test cricket for England from 1946 to 1955, taking 236 wickets in 51 Test matches.
 He passed Clarrie Grimmett's world record for Test wickets in 1953.
 He held the record until his final tally was passed by Brian Statham in 1963.

 After retirement as an active cricketer, Bedser became the chairman of selectors for the English national cricket team, and was the president of Surrey County Cricket Club.
 He was knighted in the 1997 New Year Honours.

 Early life and career

 Bedser was born in Reading, Berkshire, ten minutes after his identical twin brother Eric (1918–2006).
 His father was a bricklayer, but had been stationed in Reading with the Royal Air Force during the First World War.
 The brothers remained inseparable through their lives: they often dressed identically, and shared a bank account; neither married.

-Within six months the family moved to Horsell, Surrey, where, at the age of seven, the brothers played their first organised cricket.
-The family moved to Knaphill, Surrey and then to a house they helped their father to build in Woking.
+The family moved to Horsell, Surrey, where, at the age of seven, the brothers played their first organised cricket.
+The family moved to Knaphill and then to a house they helped their father to build in Woking.
 They were educated at Maybury Junior School and then Monument Hill Central School in Woking.
 Over the next decade, the twin brothers played cricket together for Monument Hill School and Woking Cricket Club.
 They also both played football for Monument Hill School, both as full backs.

 After leaving school, Eric and Alec became clerks at the same firm of solicitors in Lincoln's Inn Fields.
 They were spotted practising in the nets for Woking Cricket Club by Surrey coach Alan Peach, and he recruited them to the staff at the Oval in 1938.
-Initially, they were both medium-fast bowlers, but (after Alec won a toss of a coin) Eric became an off spinner instead.
+Initially, they were both medium-fast bowlers, but (after Alec won a toss of coin) Eric became an off spinner instead.
 They made their first-class débuts for Surrey against Oxford University in June 1939.

 Second World War

 Their cricket careers were soon interrupted by the outbreak of the Second World War.
 They both joined the RAF police, and were sent to France with the British Expeditionary Force.
 They both narrowly escaped being shot before being evacuated from Dunkirk, and later served in North Africa, Italy and Austria.

-Eric was promoted to Warrant Officer, but Alec refused a similar promotion, staying a flight sergeant so they could continue to serve together.
 They were demobilised in 1946.